J-Mojica/SIG-AI/Projects/TicTacToe/README.md

 python tictactoe.py
 ```

 This is the main program.
-Contains the logic to manage the game between the AI and the player.
+It contains the logic to manage the game between the AI and the player.
 In this case the AI is a [minimax](https://en.wikipedia.org/wiki/Minimax) agent, but it could potentially be replaced by a different
 type of agent.
 The agent algorithm also uses [alpha-beta pruning](https://en.wikipedia.org/wiki/Alpha%E2%80%93beta_pruning) to optimize the minimax search.